Esri/hub.js/demos/ember-app/README.md

 ## Running this demo

-1. Make sure you run `npm run build` in the monorepo root to setup the dependencies
+1. Make sure you run `npm i && npm run build` in the monorepo root to setup the dependencies
 1. cd into `demos/ember-app`
 1. Run `npm start`
 1. Load `http://localhost:4200/` in a web browser.